Private Skating Lessons

 Availability of coaches

 Coaches often have commitments outside the skating club which determine the hours they are available to teach.
-Information on coaches' schedules is available at the club office.
-That said, it's best to talk directly with the coach of your choice.
+It's best to talk directly with the coach of your choice.
 Sometimes lessons can be juggled to accommodate a new skater.

 The relationship between coach and skater is like any other - it has its up and downs.
 Usually, you can ride out the rough spots (performance plateaus, disagreements, and many other difficulties).
 Occasionally, a change is the only solution.
 Changing coaches is never easy, but there are a few things you can do to minimize the problems: